-Many people keep guinea fowl for their meat and their rich, flavorful eggs.
+Many people keep >guinea fowl chickens for their meat and for rich, flavorful guinea eggs.
 One of the most challenging issues farmers and hobbyists have with guinea fowl is that they aren’t fully domesticated, which can lead to them being more aggressive than the average chicken flock.

 Plenty of elbow room is the key to raising chickens and ducks peacefully.
 Make sure everyone has their ideal roosting and nesting space as well.
 Fortunately, ducks prefer to be closer to the ground than chickens, making it easy to keep nesting and roosting areas separate.
 Just make sure you don’t place duck roosts beneath your chicken roosts, as chickens tend to leave a lot of droppings in their sleep.